alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 of a literal, so `2` is a NonZeroInteger. `@::remainder(dividingBy 2)` answers a bare Integer, and there is no Optional to take apart.
 A value the Program is handed carries no such proof and goes through the predicate instead.

+**A written Method REPLACES a Protocol's provided one, whole.** `Equatable` writes `isNot` and `Orderable` writes six Methods, and every conformer answers them without declaring anything.
+A Namespace that declares a Method of the same name replaces the provided one entirely — no entry is merged in — and it has to hold an entry the provided signature accepts, which is the same check a requirement gets.
+Three declarations here do it, and each says why at its own
+site: `Optional::isNot` takes a bare item as well as an Optional, `Integer::isLessThan` and `Rational::isLessThan` hold an entry for the other numeric kind and are written on their own `compare` rather than on the cross-kind table.

+The rule has a consequence worth stating, because nothing checks it: an override answers a call on the Namespace's own target Type, while a call through a bound — `<Item is Orderable>` — runs the PROVIDED body, because a provided Method is never in the conformance witness.
+So the two must AGREE. `1::isLessThan(2)` runs Integer's and a bounded Method runs `Orderable`'s, and both read `compare`, which is what makes them the same answer.

+And a DERIVE answers ahead of a provided Method.
+A Choice's `isNot` is `Choice_Equatable`'s, fabricated for that receiver and taking the whole Choice, so `Ordering#Less::isNot(#Equal)` compares against a sibling Case — which a Method over `Self` bound to one Case could not.

 **`Equatable` and `Printable` are both derived for a Choice.** The conformance is declared and the Methods are left out.
 Equality is derived for